uptechteam/ios-cookbook/3-ci.md

 	Value: API token generated in [Sentry dSYM Sending](/3-2-Sentry-dSYM-Sending.md)

-9. If you are running github action and this error occured: Unable to access certificates repo, try to do this add:
+9. If you are running GitHub Action and this error occurred: Unable to access certificates repo, try to do this add:

     KEY: SSH_PRIVATE_KEY